joebacchus/joebacchus.github.io/content/entries/cern_chatbot.md

 ---
-title: Internal Chatbot for the ATLAS Experiment at CERN
+title: Internal chatbot for the ATLAS experiment at CERN
 description: How would we construct an internal chatbot to help researchers find scientific resources reliably?
 location: London